-Tribunal for the Law of the Sea in the MOX Plant case, "the duty to cooperate is a fundamental principle in the prevention of pollution of the marine environment under Part XII of the Convention and general international law"50.
+States "are under an obligation so to conduct themselves that the negotiations are meaningful, which will not be the case when either of them insists upon its own position without contemplating any modification of it"50.
+According to the order rendered on 3 December 2001 by the International Tribunal for the Law of the Sea in the MOX Plant case, "the duty to cooperate is a fundamental principle in the prevention of pollution of the marine environment under Part XII of the Convention and general international law"51.
 Mutatis mutandis, it can be concluded that all States are bound to act in good faith in discussions and negotiations in order to address the threats and risks to vulnerable marine ecosystems, to preserve marine biodiversity and to adopt effective measures to achieve the required results.

 Any principle, including the principle of freedom of the sea, is to be understood in relation to the evolution of legal rules and in the light of the peculiar circumstances under which it should apply.
-This principle was developed by the Dutch scholar Hugo Grotius at the beginning of the 17th century51.
+This principle was developed by the Dutch scholar Hugo Grotius at the beginning of the 17th century52.
 At that time, the stake was the right of the European powers to occupy the newly discovered territories in Asia and the Americas.
 When they engaged in their learned elaborations, neither Grotius and his followers nor their opponents who pleaded for the sovereignty of the sea could have in mind the questions posed by supertankers, ships carrying hazardous substances, off-shore drilling, mining for polymetallic nodules, fishing with driftnets and many other activities and means which can today harm the marine environment.
 This obvious remark leads to an equally obvious consequence.
-We cannot today use the same concepts that Grotius used four centuries ago and give them the same intellectual and legal strength that Grotius gave them.
+We cannot today use the same concepts that Grotius gave them.